ETRI-Knowledge Sharing Plaform

 Nano via-hole devices were fabricated by the e-beam patterning of holes on a SiNx insulating layer and used as electronic test platforms for the characterization of the electrical properties of molecules.
 Conditions of RIE were controlled to produce bowl-shaped nano size via-holes such that the diameter of the bottom opening was less than approximately 50 nm when the top diameter was 100nm.
 After forming a self-assembled monolayer on the bottom electrode inside the via-hole, a top metal electrode was deposited to produce an MIM type device.
 When dodecanethiol was used, the fabricated device showed a current density of 1.3 × 103 A/cm2 at 1.0 V, which was in the same order of magnitude as the previously reported value.
 When aromatic thiols were used, most devices showed diode-like behaviors with a higher current density than the dodecanethiol, and a few showed NDR-like characteristics. © 2005 The Japan Society of Applied Physics.

-Applied physics, Aromatic thiol, Bottom electrode, Bowl-shaped, Electronic Transport, Electronic test, Nano-size, Thiol monolayer, Via-hole, current density, diode-like
+Applied physics, Bottom electrode, Bowl-shaped, Electrical properties, Electronic test, Electronic transport, Insulating layer, Nano-size, Self-assembled monolayers(SAMS), Thiol monolayer, Via-hole